bolognalab/bolognalab.github.io/schedule-Instructions.md

 ### List of events as CSV
 You need a CSV file similar to ``/themenwoche-2024/files/programm-themenwoche.csv`` that lists your events.
 The file should be called ``programm-themenwoche.csv``.
 For each event you should define:

 * A short title ``short-event-name``, which should fit nicely in the rectangles of the program.
-After setting up the calendar, you may want to adjust the ``short-event-name`` further, so that the title takes up no more than 3 lines and the words are divided meaningfully.
+After setting up the schedule, you may want to adjust the ``short-event-name`` further, so that the title takes up no more than 3 lines and the words are divided meaningfully.

 * The full event title (``long-event-name``).